kyojinindie/kyojinindie/README.md

 I'm currently looking to collaborate on open source software.

-Actually i'm currently working on open source API for Statistic.
+Actually i'm currently working on Spring and Java 8 manuals of featueres and characteristics.

 ![Image of KyojinIndie](https://github.com/kyojinindie/kyojinindie/blob/main/kyojinindie.png)